 A compliance program will not eliminate liability for a bribery offence but may serve as a mitigating factor in determining whether to bring charges against the corporate entity and in how to settle a matter.
 In corporate settlements, the quality of the compliance program can influence the form of the settlement (i.e., as a non-prosecution agreement, deferred prosecution agreement or guilty plea), the quantum of financial penalty and the type of remedial requirements, including among other things whether to require an independent compliance monitor.
-Guidance has been issued to address hallmarks of an effective compliance program.
-DOJ and SEC, A Resource Guide to the US Foreign Corrupt Practices Act at 53 [2012, updated 2015]; FCPA Corporate Enforcement Policy [March 2019]; DOJ, Evaluation of Corporate Compliance Programs [April 2019].
+DOJ and SEC, A Resource Guide to the US Foreign Corrupt Practices Act at 53 [2012, updated 2015]; FCPA Corporate Enforcement Policy [November 2017].